lindasz9/ai-learning-journey/journal/04-getting-started.md

 ## 08/25/2025

 I know it might seem like I’m not disciplined or motivated enough to study, but that’s not the case.
 Over the past two weeks, I’ve been at a handball camp and an international math camp.
 Now that I’m finally back home, I still have many things to take care of, but I’ll do my best to also stay focused on this AI journey.

+## 08/26/2025

+I realized that I’ve been rushing unnecessarily.
+A slower, more thorough approach is usually better than quickly rushing through everything.
+So I’m going to slow down a bit and review what I’ve learned so far.
+In the `practice` folder, I’ve prepared questions for each topic, and my plan is to answer these questions, focusing on a different topic each day.